alecuba16/DEEP_LEARNING_GAN_with_windturbine_data/README.md

-# GAN_CNN_with_windturbine_data
+# DEEP_LEARNING_GAN_with_windturbine_data
-GAN (Generative adversarial network) implementation using two CNN(convolutional neural networks) implemented with Keras and Tensorflow in R.
+A deep learning implementation of GAN (Generative adversarial network) using two CNN/LSTM(convolutional neural networks) implemented with Keras and Tensorflow in R.